 - Serve warm.
 If desired, top with fresh chives, salsa, slices of avocado, etc.

-- This is my base recipe, but change up spices and/or add in vegetables.
+- This is the base recipe, and I would highly recommend making it your own by changing up the spices and/or adding your favorite toppings!
 For example, my husband and I have really enjoyed this with marinated artichoke hearts, green peas, green onions, and aged white cheddar.

 Enjoy!
 And always feel free to let me know what you think in the comments below – I love to hear from you.